cloudify-cosmo/getcloudify.org/source/guide/3.2/workflows-built-in.md

 For each of the remaining node instances:

-  1. Send a node instance event about starting the execution the operation.
+  1. Send a node instance event about starting the execution operation.
   2. Execute the *operation* operation for the instance, with the *operation_kwargs* passed to the operation invocation.
   3. Send a node instance event about completing the execution of the operation.